Gr\"obner fans of Hibi ideals, generalized Hibi ideals and flag varieties: Gr obner fans

 We will, however, primarily concern initial ideals of a different kind, given by a vector $w\in\bR^N$ rather than a monomial order.
 Let $p$ be as above and let $\min_j (w,d^j)=m$, the initial part of $p$ is then In other words, we define a grading on $R$ by setting the grading of $X_i$ equal to $w_i$ and then take the nonzero homogeneous component of $p$ of the least possible grading.
 For an ideal $I\subset R$ its initial ideal $\initial_w I$ is the linear span $\bC\{\initial_w p, p\in I\}$.
 This is also seen to be an ideal which, however, is not necessarily monomial.

+Now let the ideal $I\subset R$ be homogeneous with respect to the usual total degree.
 For an ideal $J\subset R$ denote $C(I,J)$ the subset in $\bR^N$ of points $w$ for which $\initial_w I=J$.
 The nonempty subsets $C(I,J)$ form a partition of $\bR^N$ with $w$ contained in $C(I,\initial_w I)$.
-This partition is known as the \emph{Gr\"obner fan} of $I$, its basic properties in the case of a homogeneous ideal are summed up in the below theorem.
-This information can be found in Chapters 1 and 2 of~\cite{S} (modulo a switch between the $\min$ and $\max$ conventions). \begin{theorem} Let $I\subset R$ be a homogeneous (with respect to the usual total degree) ideal, then the following hold. \begin{enumerate}[label=(\alph*)] \item There are only finitely many different nonempty subsets $C(I,J)$. \item Every nonempty subset $C(I,J)$ is a relatively open polyhedral cone (an open subset of its linear span). \item Together all the nonempty $C(I,J)$ form a polyhedral fan with support $\bR^N$.
+This partition is known as the \emph{Gr\"obner fan} of $I$, its basic properties in the case of a homogeneous ideal are summed up in the below theorem. \begin{theorem} For a homogeneous ideal $I\subset R$ the following hold. \begin{enumerate}[label=(\alph*)] \item There are only finitely many different nonempty subsets $C(I,J)$. \item Every nonempty subset $C(I,J)$ is a relatively open polyhedral cone (an open subset of its linear span). \item Together all the nonempty $C(I,J)$ form a polyhedral fan with support $\bR^N$.
 This means that every face of the closure $\overline{C(I,J)}$ is itself the closure of some $C(I,J')$. \item If $\overline{C(I,J')}$ is a face of $\overline{C(I,J)}$, then the set $C(J',J)$ is nonempty.
 Conversely, if the sets $C(I,J')$ and $C(J',J)$ are both nonempty, then so is $C(I,J)$ and $\overline{C(I,J')}$ is a face of $\overline{C(I,J)}$. \item For every monomial order $\prec$ on $R$ there exists $w\in\bR^N$ such that $\initial_\prec I=\initial_w I$.
-The cone $C(I,\initial_\prec I)$ is maximal in the Gr\"obner fan, i.e.\ it has dimension $N$. \end{enumerate} \end{theorem} Although the cones $C(I,J)$ are relatively open, we will always consider the closure of a cone when referring to its faces.
-That is since discussing the faces of a closed cone is, in general, more natural and simpler.
+The cone $C(I,\initial_\prec I)$ is maximal in the Gr\"obner fan, i.e.\ it has dimension $N$. \end{enumerate} \end{theorem} \begin{proof} Modulo a switch between the $\min$ and $\max$ conventions, most of these properties are found in~\cite{S}.
+Namely, part (a) is Theorem 1.2, (b) is Proposition 2.3, (c) is Proposition 2.4, the first claim in part (e) is Proposition 1.11.
+The second claim in part (e) is immediate from part (d), since a monomial ideal has no initial ideals other than itself.